Pranati-2/Resitory/README.md

-# Course Corrected
+# Resitory

-**A browsing website for organizing free online resources into learning paths.**
+**(This is an original idea.)
+A browsing website for organizing free online resources into learning paths.**

 ## The Problem